djacob65/maggot-mkdocs/docs/settings.md

 |Parameter | Description | Default value
 ------------ | ------------- | ------------
-ZOOMWP | Zoom level regarding the web interface.
-By reducing the size slightly, you get a better layout. | 90% RESMEDIA | Gives the possibility of putting a MINE type on each resource in the metadata. | 1 EXTERN | Indicates if the use of the tool is only for external use, i.e. without using a storage space. | 0 TITLE | Title to display in main banner | Metadata management FILEBROWSER | Indicates whether the file browser is used.
+EXTERN | Indicates if the use of the tool is only for external use, i.e. without using a storage space. | 0 PRIVATE_ACCESS | Gives the possibility of managing private access to metadata | 0 ZOOMWP | Zoom level regarding the web interface.
+By reducing the size slightly, you get a better layout. | 90% RESMEDIA | Gives the possibility of putting a MINE type on each resource in the metadata. | 1 TITLE | Title to display in main banner | Metadata management FILEBROWSER | Indicates whether the file browser is used.
 This assumes it is installed. | 0 URL_FILEBROWSER | File browser URL.
 It can be absolute or relative. | /fb/